BillJr99/Ursinus-CS173-Overview/_slides/03-goals.md

 ## What this Course is About

-We will learn to program in the Java programming language.
+<p class="fragment">We will learn to program in the Java programming language.</p>

-More importantly, we will learn to develop software that does interesting things using programming as a tool.
+<p class="fragment">More importantly, we will learn to develop software that does interesting things using programming as a tool.</p>

-Most importantly, we will learn to develop software that is easy for others to contribute to and to maintain as part of a team!
+<p class="fragment">Most importantly, we will learn to develop software that is easy for others to contribute to and to maintain as part of a team!</p>